HannaMalec/comp150fall2024projectone/README.md

 #MONEY_COUNT
    #Total amount of moneu will be displayed during the game
    #If Character runs out of money(money less then certain amount) the player will be eliminated
+#DICE_ROLL
+   #Rolls dice to move the character spaces in the game